 He was going to join a Crossfit gym — fundamentally a fine program for weight-loss though not my favourite option personally.

-I’m fairly confident in saying that the average Crossfitter probably gets better results than your average commercial gym-goer does without a coach or mentor, if for no other reason than the social support and coaching.
+I’m fairly confident in saying that the average Crossfitter probably gets better results than your average commercial gym-goer does without a coach or mentor assuming they don't get injured and are able to attend consistently as a result.
+If for no other reason than they receive social support and coaching.

-He was going to take on the Paleo Diet — not necessarily my favourite approach to eating, but it would be a reasonably sound one for losing weight quickly with very little starchy carbohydrate consumption and a higher level of protein consumption.
+He was going to take on the Paleo Diet — not necessarily my personal approach to eating either, but it could work for a weight loss goal.
+It often creates an energy deficit by removing most starchy carbohydrates and increasing protein intake and satiety by extension.

 Mr.X had a friend who had lost 40 lbs doing Crossfit and eating Paleo.